bauraiaastha/Recursion_questions/README.md

-1.Sum od squares of numbers.
+1.Sum of squares of numbers.
 2.Sum of number raised to the power p.
 3.Factorial
 4.Fibonacci